No housing bubble, but Bank of England says it is watching closely

-LONDON The Bank of England said on Wednesday there was no immediate danger of a property bubble in Britain but that it was keeping a watchful eye out.
+LONDON The Bank said on Wednesday there was no immediate danger of a property bubble in Britain but that it was keeping a watchful eye out.

 It also said it wanted more study on how vulnerable hedge funds that rely on borrowing would be to future interest rate rises.